banzaicloud/aws-billing-alarm/README.md

 ```

-## Manual procss on consol
+## Manual process on AWS console

-If you want to do the steps un the ui follow the [description](manual-process.md)
+If you want to manually do the steps on the AWS console follow this [description](manual-process.md)